Up to 60% off sofas & mattresses — limited‑time deals.

 Does the Plane work for laptop time and long TV nights?

 Yes.
-The 22" seat depth and supportive cushion build keep you from sliding into a deep slouch, so upright work and semi-reclined streaming both feel stable.
+The 22-inch seat depth and supportive cushion build keep you from dropping into a deep slouch, so upright work and semi-reclined streaming both feel stable.

 Is it comfortable for taller loungers who want to stretch out?

-It can be, but it’s better as a structured lounge than a daybed.
-Taller testers liked pairing it with an ottoman so their legs weren’t hanging off the edge.
+It can be, but it works better as a structured lounge than a daybed.
+In our testing, taller loungers liked it more once an ottoman was in the mix.

 How do you keep the leather looking good?

-Wipe it regularly with a clean, slightly damp cloth, handle spills immediately, and keep it out of direct heat and harsh sunlight so the hide doesn’t dry out.
+Wipe it regularly with a clean, slightly damp cloth, handle spills quickly, and keep it away from direct heat and harsh sun so the hide does not dry out.

 Previous post